 Can I buy AIR MILES Bonus Miles?

 Yes, you can, but they’re not cheap!
 You pay 30 cents per mile, which is 2 to 3 times what those miles will be worth to you in the end, so only keep this as a last resort, and only when you’re short by a few miles.
 Otherwise it doesn’t make sense.

 Do AIR MILES expire?

-AIR MILES Reward Miles will expire if your account is inactive for 24 consecutive months.
-To prevent your Reward Miles from expiring, you just need to earn or redeem your AIR MILES at least once during every 24-month period.
+AIR MILES Bonus Miles will expire if your account is inactive for 24 consecutive months.
+To prevent your Bonus Miles from expiring, you just need to earn or redeem your AIR MILES at least once during every 24-month period.

 AIR MILES will send you multiple emails as your miles approach their expiry date, but if those emails end up in your Junk folder, you might miss them.
 Our suggestion is that if you haven’t used your AIR MILES Onyx card in a while, bring it out and start earning some miles to prevent those you already have from expiring!

 Does my AIR MILES Onyx status expire?

 Your AIR MILES Onyx status is valid from the day you achieve it until the end of the following year.
 For example, if you qualify for Onyx status on July 1, 2020, your Onyx status will expire on December 31, 2021.
 If you meet the requirements for maintaining your status during that span, it will not expire.